keno-github/Web-Mining-Project---Book-Recommendation-System/README.md

 # Final Report

-The final report is also attached
+The final report is also attached as WebMining_Project_team_6.pdf